 Color Tab & Variants (26:53)

 Explore Capture One's color capabilities, pushing color to create cinematic looks.
 Tour the color tab, color editor tool, histogram, luminosity and master tabs.
-Use a variety of images to examine the power and ease of Capture One's control over color processing.
+Use a variety of images to examine the power and ease of the Capture One Pro control over color processing.

 Color Editor (31:47)